pytorch/PiPPy/README.md

 * `PipeStageExecutor`, which is a class that is instantiated on the pipeline stage machines via an `rpc.remote` call.
 This object is instantiated for each pipeline stage submodule, and manages ownership of the module/parameters and invocation of that module.
   * `PipeStageExecutor.invoke` is an [async RPC function](https://pytorch.org/docs/master/rpc.html#torch.distributed.rpc.functions.async_execution) that does the following:
-    * Populates a `WorkItem` structure that records the args/kwargs of the invocation and metadata such as the microbatch ID, how many arguments are remote values that must be waited on, and the Future object that will be signalled when the invocation is complete.
+    * Populates a `WorkItem` structure that records the `args`/`kwargs` of the invocation and metadata such as the microbatch ID, how many arguments are remote values that must be waited on, and the `Future` object that will be signalled when the invocation is complete.
-    * Puts the `WorkItem` onto a "waiting" runlist data structure (or the "running" runlist) so that the scheduling system can keep track of this work
+    * Puts the `WorkItem` onto a "waiting" runlist data structure (or the "running" runlist in the unlikely event that it has no input data dependencies) so that the scheduling system can keep track of this work
     * Initiates asynchronous transfers of remote arg/kwarg values.
 This is done via launching an async RPC to the `async_transfer` function on the local host.
 This function does a non-blocking call to an RPC on the remote, receives a future from that RPC, and installs a callback on that future that will update the `WorkItem` to inform it that one of its operands is ready, potentially also moving the `WorkItem` to the "ready" runlist
   * `PipeStageExecutor` holds a `worker_thread` attribute, which is a Python thread that acts as a sort of event loop.
 It will block waiting for work on the "ready" runlist and execute that work whenever all of its dependencies are ready.
+TODO: task selection here should be configurable
   * TODO: different execution schedules
   * TODO: backward execution
 * `RemoteInterpreter` splits an input mini-batch into micro-batches and interprets the top-level `Pipe` graph, issuing `invoke` calls to the associated `PipeStageExecutors` to orchestrate execution of the program in a pipelined fashion.
-* Async RPC to yield the RPC callee to the scheduler
+TODO: issue loss and backwards calls

 # A Note About Correctness Testing